-I received a free copy of A Keeper’s Tale in exchange for an honest review.
+I received a review copy of Many are the Dead in exchange for an honest review.
 Thank you to Anthony Ryan and my good friend Adrian Collins at Grimdark Magazine.

 This tale is set approximately ten years before the action that takes place in Blood Song.
 The gentleman who becomes Master Sollis, the dude who trains Vaelin Al Sorna is at the forefront of this narrative.
 This story is only approximately 120-pages but it is pretty excepti0nal.
 Anyone who has read Blood Song will adore this and honestly, it probably works amazingly as a standalone.